F0lak/dm_open_ref/ref/proc/animate.md

 will be displayed to users as a gradual change over a period of time.
 The actual interpolation between frames is all done on the client.

+> [!TIP]
-If the `Object` argument is left out, a new animation step will be created for the previously used animation seqeunce.
-If all other arguments besides the object are left out, the animation is stopped completely.
+> If the `Object` argument is left out, a new animation step will be created for the previously used animation seqeunce.\
+> If all other arguments besides the object are left out, the animation is stopped completely.
 ### Example: